MakisH/cwipi/doc/sphinx/source/new_cwipi/concepts.rst

 Fields
 ------

+A Field models a physical quantity with the geometrical support of a previously defined mesh.

+The class provides the following main services:

+- data storage description (type, interlacing, number of components)
+- send, recv.

 It is mandatory to define the interface mesh *before* creating field instances.
 The degrees-of-freedom (dof) of a Field can either be located at mesh nodes, cell centers or user-defined points.
 There can be no more than one user-defined point cloud per Coupling object.